esilver0/CATT/sslstrip-experiment.md

 You will notice there is still an HTTPS connection even though SSLstrip is enabled.
 This is becuase of HSTS which helps to mitigate SSLstrip by preventing your connection from being downgraded to HTTP once you have already made a secure connection.

+#### Visting a site on the HSTS preload list

 In the Firefox window where NoVNC is running, visit

 http://google.com

 for the first time.

 You will notice there is an HTTPS connection even though you have never visited google.com in this browser on the "client" before.
 There is an HSTS preload list that comes with your browser.
-Any website on this list will not establish an HTTP (insecure) connection even if you visit the site for the first time.
+Any website on this list will not establish an HTTP (insecure) connection even if you have not visited the site for the first time.

 ## Notes